rkulla/vimogen/README.md

 that didn't clutter up my vimrc file.

 There are alternatives to Pathogen+Vimogen but they either don't use git or require configuration or other things that I didn't like.
-For example, with Vimogen you can use your same .vimrc across multiple machines, but have separate .vimogen_repo manifest files for each one and it just works.
+For example, with Vimogen you can use your same `.vimrc` across multiple machines, but have separate .vimogen_repo manifest files for each one and it just works.
 This is useful if you don't want to use development plugins on a production machine, and so on.
-I tend to keep .vimogen_repos.dev and .vimogen_repos.prod and upload the corresponding files to the appropriate machines, and rename them to .vimogen_repos once uploaded.

-How Vimogen works...

-Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put Git clone URLs to Vim plug-in repositories inside of it -- one line at a time -- like:
+With Vimogen, you create a manifest file called `~/.vimogen_repos` (or let vimogen generate one for you) and put Git clone URLs to Vim plug-in repositories inside of it -- one line at a time -- like: